-To bug out with an infant, you will need a good infant carrier.
-Forget about a stroller as it will only get stuck in uneven terrain and slow you down.
-Hiking stores sell infant carriers that double as backpacks.
-Baby slings work well too because you can carry the infant in the front and your Bug Out Bag on the back.
+To bug out with an infant, you will need a suitable infant carrier.
+Forget about a stroller, as it will only get stuck in uneven terrain and slow you down.

 You’ll want a stockpile of disposable diapers and wet wipes ready in case of an emergency.
-If you have the storage space in your home, you might as well buy lots of diapers in advance – including larger sizes for when your child grows.
+If you have the storage space in your home, you might also buy lots of diapers in advance – including larger sizes for when your child grows.

-Any leftover diapers that your child doesn’t use you can always gift to friend or donate to charity.
+Any leftover diapers that your child doesn’t use, you can always gift to a friend or donate to charity.

-For bugging out though, you’ll definitely need to rely on reusable cloth diapers.
+For bugging out, though, you’ll need to rely on reusable cloth diapers.
 It simply isn’t feasible to carry enough disposable diapers to get an infant through 3+ days on the go.

-Don’t forget that you are going to need a lot of sealable baggies for keeping used baby diapers in!
+Don’t forget that you will need a lot of sealable baggies for keeping used baby diapers in!

-In the event of a chemical spill or similar hazard, remember that you’ll need to use treated water to wash the diapers so chemicals don’t come in contact with the baby’s skin through the diaper.
+In the event of a chemical spill or similar hazard, remember that you’ll need to use treated water to wash the diapers, so chemicals don’t contact the baby’s skin through the diaper.